Scott Sutter: Young Boys

-In June 2009 Sutter moved to Young Boys from Grasshopper, signing a contract until June 2012.
+In June 2009 Sutter moved to Young Boys from Grasshoppers, signing a contract until June 2012.
 He scored his first goal for the Bern club on 29 October 2009, in a 7–1 away league victory over Bellinzona.
 He made appearances for Young Boys in the 2010–11 UEFA Champions League, against Fenerbahçe and Tottenham Hotspur.

 In January 2012 Sutter was in talks with English club Blackburn Rovers with regards to a possible transfer.
 On 14 February 2012 he joined Swiss club FC Zürich on loan till the end of the season.

-Orlando City
+Orlando City SC

-On 3 March 2017, Sutter was signed by MLS club Orlando City.
+On 3 March 2017, Sutter was signed by MLS club Orlando City SC.
 He made his debut on 1 April, appearing as a substitute away at Columbus Crew before making his first start the following weekend, beating New York Red Bulls 1–0 at home.
 Sutter's first goal for Orlando and his only one of the 2017 season came on 22 June 2017, heading home a Kaká free kick in stoppage time to earn a 1–1 draw at Seattle.

 Between 5 August and 2 September 2018, Sutter had a notably productive goal-spell scoring 3 times in 4 games, 2 of which were stoppage time equalizers against New England Revolution and Philadelphia Union respectively.
 At the end of the 2018 season the club announced they had declined his contract option, making him a free agent.